Shaun Bowman wanted to disappear.

 After the conference and Shaun's decision to follow Jesus, Shaun's outlook radically changed.
 He recognized that Ali was God's gift to him, and awakened to the fact that he really loved her and wanted to be with her.

-Shaun began learning what it means to be a godly man, in part from his weekly coffee appointments with former Campus Crusade staff member Jon Strain.
+Shaun began learning what it means to be a godly man, in part from his weekly coffee appointments with former Cru staff member Jon Strain.
 Doug Grimes had introduced Shaun to Jon, who lived locally, and Jon began mentoring Shaun in his new faith.

 "He's a guy who, when he understands something, he's conscientious about it," says Jon.